Permanent Residence through a Family Member

 How Can a Relative Sponsor Someone to Immigrate to the United States?

-- Must be a citizen or lawful permanent resident of the U.S. and be able to provide documentation proving that status,
+- The sponsor must be a citizen or lawful permanent resident of the U.S. and be able to provide documentation proving his or her status

-- Must prove that they can support the applicant at 125% above the mandated poverty line, by filling out an Affidavit of Support
+- The sponsor must prove that they can support the applicant at 125% above the mandated poverty line, by filling out an Affidavit of Support

 The relatives who may be sponsored as immigrants vary depending on whether the sponsor is a U.S. Citizen or a Lawful Permanent Resident.

-If the sponsor is a U.S. Citizen, he/she may petition for the following foreign national relatives to immigrate to the U.S:
+If the sponsor is a U.S. Citizen or LPR, he or she may petition for the following foreign national relatives to immigrate to the U.S:

 - Unmarried child under 21 years of age